 - Freshly chopped parsley for garnish (optional)

-1 Preheat oven to 375°F. Start heating 2 to 3 quarts of water for the pasta.
+1 Preheat oven and heat water for pasta: Preheat oven to 375°F. Start heating 2 to 3 quarts of water for the pasta.
 Add 1 teaspoon of salt for each quart of water.

-2 Cook the mushrooms in 3 Tbsp of the butter over medium heat, stirring, until all of the liquid the mushrooms give off has evaporated, 5-10 minutes.
+2 Sauté mushrooms: Cook the mushrooms in 3 Tbsp of the butter over medium-high heat, stirring, until all of the liquid the mushrooms give off has evaporated, 5-7 minutes.
 Set aside.

-3 In a large, heavy saucepan, melt 1/4 cup of butter.
+3 Make a roux with flour and butter: In a large, heavy saucepan, melt 4 Tbsp of butter.
 Stir in the flour, and cook the mixture over low heat, stirring, for 3 minutes.

-4 About now, put the pasta into the boiling water you've heated.
+4 Add pasta to boiling water: About now, put the pasta into the boiling water you've heated.
 Follow the package directions and cook until al dente.
 While the pasta is cooking continue on with the recipe.

-5 Into the saucepan with the butter and flour, slowly whisk in the milk, cream, broth, and the sherry.
+5 Make sauce by adding milk, cream, broth, sherry to roux: Into the saucepan with the butter and flour, slowly whisk in the milk, cream, chicken broth, and the sherry.
 Bring to a simmer and cook over medium-low heat, stirring constantly, for about 5 to 8 minutes.

-6 When the pasta is ready, drain it.
+6 Combine pasta with sauce, mushrooms, turkey, peas, cheese, lemon juice, nutmeg: When the pasta is ready, drain it.
 In a large bowl combine the pasta, the sauce, the mushrooms, the turkey, and the peas.
 Stir in 1/3 cup of the Parmesan and the 1/3 cup of Swiss cheese.
 Stir in the lemon juice.
 Add salt and pepper to taste.
 Note that if you have been using unsalted butter, and/or unsalted or low sodium stock, you will need to add more salt than you might expect.
 Just keep sprinkling it in until it is seasoned to your taste.
 Add a pinch of ground nutmeg if using, again to taste.
 Transfer the mixture to a buttered 3-quart casserole.

-7 In a small bowl combine well the remaining 1/3 cup Parmesan and the bread crumbs.
+7 Make breadcrumb Parmesan topping: In a small bowl combine well the remaining 1/3 cup Parmesan and the breadcrumbs.
 Sprinkle the mixture evenly over the tetrazzini, and dot the top with the remaining 1 tablespoon butter, cut into bits.

 Garnish individual servings with chopped parsley.